evansbenj/BIO722.md/1_Evaluating_your_data.md

 This website is written in a markup language called [Markdown](https://en.wikipedia.org/wiki/Markdown) and hosted by [Github](www.github.com).
 I've found both of these tools to be easy to learn and very useful.

 # Major goals of this exercise
-* We will prepare a reference genome using the bwa index command
+* We will prepare a reference genome using the `bwa index` command
-* We will map a subsetted de-multiplexed dataset to individual chromosomes in this reference genome using bwa mem
+* For multiple individuals, we will map a subsetted de-multiplexed dataset to individual chromosomes in this reference genome using `bwa mem`
-* We will call genotypes using samtools and bcftools
+* We will combine these alignments (`.bam` files) and call genotypes using `samtools` and `bcftools`
-* We will calculate some diversity statistics using vcftools
+* We will calculate some diversity statistics using `vcftools`

 ## Example data